 Marina Place Resort was definitely a good choice!

 We’ve stayed at Hotel Marina Place Resort and I would definitely choose this one again.
-Besides the excellent breakfast, big cosy rooms, big free parking and free upgrades, it’s in a great location with very good restaurants nearby.
+Besides the excellent breakfast, big cosy rooms, big free parking, and free upgrades, it’s in a great location with very good restaurants nearby.

-It cost us around USD 210 per night and it was absolutely worth it.
+It cost us around USD 210 per night, and it was absolutely worth it.

-Just fyi, you book a hotel in Italy (or anywhere else) through our booking.com affiliate links, we’ll get a small (like, really small) commission at no extra cost to you.
+Just fyi, if you book a hotel in Italy (or anywhere else) through our booking.com affiliate links, we’ll get a small (like, really small) commission at no extra cost to you.
 Thank you so much!
 We’ve sprinkled hotel tips throughout this article.

 The historic Neptune Galleon

-I had high expectations for this one.
-And guess what… it was really lame.
-In the Galata Museum, you’ll find tons of paintings, tons of texts, no ships models (if I don’t count the teeny tiny models, okay, one lame model).
-The only cool thing (a real-life submarine) is cleverly seated outside the museum to lure you for a visit.
-If you’re planning on taking your kids there, don’t.
 The huge galleon outside and the Aquarium will be a better choice.
-Maybe I was so disappointed before I had been in the one in Venice before and it was much much much better.
+Maybe I was so disappointed before I had been in the one in Venice before, and it was much much much better.
 I spent 6 hours in there, totally blown away.
 In Genoa, it took me about an hour.

-By the way—when you hear the word “Italy”, one thing that probably comes to your mind straight away is Italian cooking.
+By the way, when you hear the word “Italy”, one thing that probably comes to your mind straight away is Italian cooking.
 I’ve dedicated an article specifically to Italian food.

 I mean...just look at them!
 They’re awesome!